Special Olympics athlete Carl Williams competed at the Special Olympics USA Games in 2022

 As part of this ongoing commitment, Bank of America served as the official Bank of the 2022 Special Olympics USA Games, which were held from June 5-12 in Orlando, Florida.
-Bank of America employee, Carl Williams, competed in tennis during the Games and was one of more than 5,500 athletes participating.
+Bank of America employee, Carl Williams, competed in tennis during the Games and was one of more than 5,500 participating athletes.

 Carl is also incredibly involved off the field.
 In 2015, he served as a Bank of America employee reporter covering the Special Olympics World Games in Los Angeles, allowing him to learn more about how other athletes train for their sports.
 He also served on the leadership board for Special Olympics Delaware, meeting with other members monthly.